gearglow/ReptiliaWithATwist/The List.md

 Elysia did so, and a ghostly image formed over the table demonstrating a spell and repeating the words _monstrant viam._

-"_Monstrant viam,_" she repeated, copying the wand movements and focusing on the whiteboard with the lightning ward diagram.
-A softly-glowing trail of cyan light began at her feet and led to the whiteboard.
+"_Monstrant viam,_" she repeated, copying the wand movements and focusing on the blackboard with the lightning ward diagram.
+A softly-glowing trail of cyan light began at her feet and led to the blackboard.

 "Ooh, that's _perfect!_" Luna squealed, eyes shining.